-- Location of your breast cancer metastases (lungs, liver, brain, bones, etc.) - Whether or not you have symptoms from your cancer - Previous treatments you have received for breast cancer
+- Subtype (hormone receptor status or HER2 status) - Location of your breast cancer metastases (lungs, liver, brain, bones, etc.) - Menopause status - Whether or not you have symptoms from your cancer - Age - Previous treatments you have received for breast cancer

 Based on scientific research, there are guidelines that oncologists follow when deciding what medication to use and when to use it.
 The very first treatment you receive is called first-line; the second treatment is called second-line and so on.
 Certain medications are approved only to be used in certain line-settings ie: only in first-line.